jdylanmaddox/Robot_cherrypicking/README.md

 # Robot Cherrypicking
-Creates cherrypicking protocol for OT-2 Robot when given csv or Excel file with plate locations to sample
+Creates cherrypicking protocol for OT-2 Robot when given csv or Excel file with plate locations to cherrypick

 # File Requirements